 As approved by the Houghton College faculty, transfer students who have earned an Associate in Arts or Associate in Science degree from an accredited community or junior college may enter as juniors.
 Such students must take Biblical Literature and another Bible/theology course to complete their integrative studies requirements.
 This policy does not apply to students who have attended Houghton previously; nor does it apply to students who have earned an Associate in Applied Science degree.
+Note: Students entering with the A.A. or A.A. may, in some cases, need more than four semesters to complete the bachelors degree.

-The college has formal articulation agreements with both Bethany Bible College in New Brunswick, Canada, The Salvation Army School For Officers' Training in Suffern, N.Y., Jamestown Community College, Jamestown, N.Y.; and Villa Maria and Trocaire colleges in Buffalo, N.Y.
+The college has formal articulation agreements with Bethany Bible College in New Brunswick, Canada, The Salvation Army School For Officers' Training in Suffern, N.Y., Jamestown Community College, Jamestown, N.Y.; and Villa Maria and Trocaire colleges in Buffalo, N.Y.
 The formal agreement makes efficient credit transfer possible for students in selected majors who study at Bethany for one or two years.
 The Salvation Army agreement allows a student who intends to be commissioned as a Salvation Army officer to attend Houghton for three years and the School For Officers' Training for two years.
 Successful completion of coursework results in a degree from Houghton at the time of commissioning and ordination from The Salvation Army.